mkdxdx/stm32f030_gsmalarm/README.md

 TRIP_CHx can be connected to open drain of a PIR sensor, a reed switch or something else that will pull line to ground once triggered.
 KEY_PIN can be any kind of switch that pulls line to ground once activated to arm the system.

+In IDLE state, LED_STATUS blinks if any of the channels are tripped to test if circuits work properly.
+In ARMING LED_ARMED will blink during arming interval and then turns on in ARMED state.
+During transition from ARMED to TRIPPED states LED_STATUS turns on and after interval LED_ARMED and LED_STATUS will blink rapidly during notification phase.

 You have to provide gsmconf.h file with format described in main.c with owner's number where notifications go.

 Later I2C sensor and/or EEPROM will be added.